Odites nubeculosa

 Odites nubeculosa is a moth in the family Depressariidae.
 It was described by Edward Meyrick in 1918.
 It is found in South Africa.

 The wingspan is about 26 mm.
-The forewings are fuscous whitish, with irregularly scattered with dark fuscous specks except towards the costa.
+The forewings are fuscous whitish, irregularly scattered with dark fuscous specks except towards the costa.
 The discal stigmata are black, with a cloudy fuscous spot beneath and slightly beyond the second.
 There are cloudy dots of suffused dark fuscous scales along the termen.
 The hindwings are whitish.